demetriusvharvey/API-express-mongodb/README.md

 # API-express-mongodb
-this project is a cloud based API with full CRUD functionality.
-You can find and edit information about some of your favorite Star wars characters on this API.
-Technologies used include Javascript, Express, MongoDB, Mongoose, & Heroku.
+This project is a cloud based API with CRUD functionality.
+You can find general information about some NBA players who helped impact the game of basketball.
+Languages/apps used were Javascript, Express, MongoDB, Mongoose, & Heroku.